treeman/why_cryptocurrencies/chapters/why_this_book.markdown

 It seems everyone has an opinion but few seem capable of explaining what it is or what it does differently.
 Of course most aren't dismissive but simply don't understand what it's all about.
 Many are curious and want to learn more.

 As a cryptocurrency fan I'm often in the position to defend it and try to bring up how it can be useful, what use cases exist and even how it can help society.
 I've tried to answer these questions several times but it gets old fast.
+Hence this book.

+# What this book is

-This is why I've decided to collect my thoughts of why cryptocurrencies exist, what they can do and what value they bring.
-Hopefully I can answer the question: "Why cryptocurrencies?".
+This book means to describe what cryptocurrencies are useful for and what value they can bring.

+With examples, stories and discussions I will try to show you that:

+* Cryptocurrencies aren't just scams
+* It's more than just a speculative asset
+* There are legal use cases
+* They do many things better than any alternative

-# What this isn't
+# What this book isn't

 There are many problems with cryptocurrencies as they exist today.
 This isn't an attempt to explain them away or to look at work being done to counter them.
 If you're curious here are some of the biggest problems as I see it: